PranavShashidhara/ML-Models-Using-Pytorch/Documentation/Adaboost.md

 ## What is AdaBoost?

 AdaBoost (Adaptive Boosting) is like having a team of specialists who learn from each other's mistakes.
-Each specialist is pretty basic—they can only make simple decisions—but together, they become incredibly smart.
+Each specialist is pretty basic—they can only make simple decisions, but together, they become incredibly smart.

 ## The Big Picture